fntsrlike/slack-irc-syncbot/README.md

 };

 // Users map
-// Index is not nick, but username at IRC.
+// Index is not nick, but account name at IRC.
 It could be get by `/whois`.
 // Value is slack's username.
 config.users = {
-  'ircLogin (not nick)': 'slackUser'
+  'ircAccount': 'slackUser'
 };
 ```